 Favorite credits include Masha & Arkadina - The Seagull; L'il Bit - How I Learned to Drive; Angela - Wonderful Tennessee, Alma - Summer & Smoke, Rosemary - Picnic, the world premiere of Patricia Kane's Float - About Face Theatre, & Helen Alving in Ibsen's Ghosts for ShawChicago, and in Konya, Turkey!

-Ms. Cury is a proud member of Actor's Equity & SAG-AFTRA, and teaches and coaches both adults and teens here at Acting Studio Chicago; the Senior BFAs at Depaul University TTS, and yearly on Grand Manan Island in Canada.
+Ms. Cury is a proud member of Actor's Equity & SAG-AFTRA, and teaches both adults and teens here at Acting Studio Chicago; the Senior BFAs at Depaul University TTS, and yearly on Grand Manan Island in Canada.
 She has conducted workshops & seminars for Triton College, North Central College, Theatre of Western Springs, and The Performer's School, and she privately coaches for auditions in various locations.

 "I have truly enjoyed working with Adrianne Cury.
-I have been in two of her classes, Audition and Rehearsal Prep and Level IV.
+I have been in two of her classes, Audition and Rehearsal Prep and Level 4 Rehearsal to Performance.
 Adrianne is a master at finding the right character and scenes to match each student.
 Her feedback and guidance is very insightful and tailored to each student's needs.
 I can't say enough good things about her abilities, teaching methods, and the way she manages her classes."

 — Perry Georgopoulos